-- Quantitative data of processing times collected from Grant Payment System (GPS). - Based on analysis of the applications received in the RJED grants round in the financial year.
-Processing targets will be based on business days. - The RJED design process is currently underway and could result in the adoption of non-competitive or competitive grant rounds.
+- Quantitative data of processing times collected from Grant Payment System (GPS). - Based on analysis of the applications received in the RJED grants round in the financial year. - The RJED design process is currently underway and could result in the adoption of non-competitive or competitive grant rounds.
 For a non-competitive round, the processing time will be calculated from the date the individual application has been received.
 For a competitive grant round, the processing time will be calculated from the date the grant round closes.